Looking for the best things to do in Lake Havasu City? Here’s everything you need to know.

 The hike is roughly 3 miles round trip to the end of the crack or 5 miles roundtrip to the lake.

 Local Tip: Hiking during the summer is really brutal.
 The majority of the hike is exposed so bring a lot of water and proper clothing.
+If the weather is hot, avoid hiking during the middle of the day.

 9. Rotary Community Park